Position: The ML Community Must Build an AI-Augmented Peer-Review Ecosystem: Limitations and Future Work

 \section{Limitations and Future Work}

 This position paper acknowledges limitations.
 Our illustrative experiments are conceptual and need rigorous, large-scale empirical validation. \textbf{Key limitations:} (1) \textit{Empirical Grounding and Scalability:} Proposed AI assistants require substantial research, data engineering, and validation beyond our illustrations.
 (2) \textit{Scientific Reasoning Complexity:} Current LLMs struggle with deep scientific reasoning, novelty assessment, and understanding complex, implicit argumentation.
 (3) \textit{Data Availability, Quality, and Heterogeneity:} Richer, structured data are not yet widely available; integration and quality assurance are major hurdles.
 While platforms like OpenReview have democratized access to review data, the information often remains in semi-structured free-text, limiting the development of AI that can deeply reason about the deliberative process.
 (4) \textit{Unintended Consequences:} Introducing AI into peer review can have unforeseen effects (e.g., over-reliance, de-skilling, new gaming strategies).
-Future work must develop unified, privacy-preserving data schemas for fine-tuning specialized, verifiable AI models capable of claim checking and decision support with clear rationales.
-For instance, this could involve collaboration with platforms like OpenReview to pilot new review interfaces that prompt for structured rationale for score changes or allow for fine-grained annotation of claims within discussion threads.
-This necessitates intuitive human-AI collaboration interfaces and continuous ethical auditing (including bias detection and fairness metrics) to ensure trust.
-Longitudinal trials across venues are vital to measure AI's impact on review quality, efficiency, and diversity, while advancing robust content provenance and misuse mitigation (e.g., watermarking, resilient detectors) is key to safeguarding legitimate AI assistance.

-\textbf{Acknowledgements} We thank Andrew McCallum for insightful discussions, valuable feedback, and high-level guidance that significantly enhanced the quality and impact of this work.
-We are also grateful to Hao Sun for helpful brainstorming discussions and advice provided throughout the project.
-This research was supported by Azure sponsorship credits provided by Microsoft's AI for Good Research Lab and the Accelerate Foundation Models Academic Research Initiative.
-QW is supported by funding from GSK, and SH is supported by AstraZeneca.
-Additionally, we acknowledge the data collected from Paper Copilot, an independent initiative funded by Jing Yang.
+(5) \textit{Prompt injection attacks:} To mitigate prompt injection and PDF-embedded attacks, the ecosystem must employ a Dual-LLM sanitization pipeline: a low-temperature, non-agentic model first strips all formatting and active instructions from the manuscript/review before the reasoning agent processes the content.
+(6) Gaming: To prevent authors from gaming the automated scoring, the weights for the reviewer report card should be stochastic or hidden, and the system should prioritize semantic coherence over keyword optimization.
+The goal is to align author incentives with scientific clarity, where gaming the system essentially means writing a better paper.